Chair: Timothy H. Parker

 112 The Biological World

-4, 4 Fall: Jackson and Staff; Spring: H. Dobson and Jackson
+4, 4 Fall: Altermann; Spring: H. Dobson and K. Jackson

 A survey of the major groups of prokaryotic and eukaryotic organisms.
 The evolutionary history of living organisms is traced from the most simple prokaryotes to the highly complex plants and animals.
 Parallel trends and adaptations are discussed in addition to the unique features of each group.
 Laboratories consist of the examination of the structure and characteristics of the major groups.
-Recommended prerequisite: Biology 111 or the equivalent.
+It is recommended that students take Biology 111 or an equivalent course prior to this course.
 Three lectures and one three-hour laboratory per week.
 Lab fee: maximum $20.

 115 Natural History and Ecology